Fellows

 Introduction

-Fellows gather for 90 minutes every week in term-time (from December to mid-June) to engage with set readings and seminar material on serving God in the academy as Christians.
+Fellows gather for 90 minutes every week in term-time (from November to mid-June) to engage with set readings and seminar material on serving God in the academy as Christians.

 We discuss significant texts and ideas from the Christian intellectual tradition which encourage the re-integration of the Christian faith with scholarship, teaching, research and the intellectual life.
 The curriculum consists of three parts: